vibhinna/API/README.md

 # API
-This file is used for testing purpose.
+This file is used for testing purpose